 The study included 134 patients, both sexes.
-The chronologically youngest patient was 10.07 years old and the oldest 12.99 years old.
-The mean difference between estimated dental age with BAF method and chronological age was -0.088 ± 0.64 years; while absolute deference was 0.52 ± 0.39 years.
-Tables 1 showed that the average values were very similar, respectively the relative and absolute differences are approximate, which indicated the accuracy of the BAF method.
+The chronologically youngest patient was 10.07 years old, and the oldest one was 12.99 years old.
+The mean difference between estimated dental age with the BAF method and chronological age was -0.088 ± 0.64 years; while absolute deference was 0.52 ± 0.39 years.
+Table 1 shows that the average values are very similar, respectively the relative and absolute differences are approximate, which indicates the accuracy of the BAF method.

-Intra- (r = 0.98, p < 0.001) and inter- observer (r = 0.84, p < 0.001) reliability of age estimation showed that person and time of measurement had not influenced measurement values.
+Intra- (r = 0.98, p < 0.001) and inter-observer (r = 0.84, p < 0.001) reliability of age estimation shows that the person and the time of measurement had no influence on the measurement values.